Time to Read: 9 mins

 When thinking of insuring your Border Collie, it is best to do so from a young age.
 This is because younger animals are cheaper to insure.
 They are less likely to require treatment and have no claims made for them already.
 Often conditions do not show up until later in life.

 Insuring your Persian from a young age will mean any issues that may arise will be covered through your pet insurance provider.
 While genetics can give you an idea of what conditions your dog may have, there could be unforeseen medical bills.

 Although it is recommended you insure your Persian from a young age it is not required as older cats can get insurance too.
-We may even be able to cater for your Persian should they need cover for pre-existing conditions.

 See how we can help you by getting a quote today.

 Persian cat inspiration

 Their distinctive look has made them Instagram favourites, here are a few famous Persians.

 Get your Persian insured with us and start enjoying 5* Defaqto rated pet cover today.